2025 Citywide Indicators Report

 A vendor that plans to submit a bid or proposal in response to a solicitation for a contract that is subject to M/WBE participation goals may seek to request a reduction in the goals by filing a waiver request with the contracting agency during the solicitation stage.
 The agency and MOCS then review and evaluate the extent to which the vendor's business model and subcontracting history is consistent with this request.
 The Agency and MOCS also consider the availability of M/WBE vendors when determining whether to grant a waiver request.
 In order to qualify for a waiver, a vendor must show both the capacity to execute the contract with less subcontracting than projected and legitimate business reasons to do so.

 Waivers may be granted only to vendors that demonstrate both the capacity to perform the prime contract without subcontracting and a prior contracting history of doing similar work without subcontracting, taking into consideration the total number of M/WBE vendors which are able to perform work on the specific contract.
-Some of the waivers that were granted involved repeated requests from the same firms, as they sought multiple bidding opportunities.
 As waivers must be applied for in the solicitation phase, vendors who bid or propose with a waiver request might not end up winning the contract award.

 Pursuant to Admin.
 Code 6-129, contractors may request modifications of their M/WBE utilization plan after the award of the contract if the contractor made reasonable, good faith efforts to meet the goals set by the agency.
-In FY24, MOCS approved five (5) such modification requests.
+In FY25, MOCS approved two (2) such modification requests.
 Agencies are also required to report any contractors who do not comply with the set M/WBE goals on a contract, and violations may result in the agency taking specific actions against the contractor that may impact future contracts.
-In FY24 there were no findings of noncompliance regarding M/WBE goals.
+In FY25, there were no findings of noncompliance regarding M/WBE goals.

-To increase M/WBE utilization and to support the City's goal of increasing awards to M/WBE vendors, agencies, wherever practicable, use the M/WBE SP method to award contracts to M/WBE vendors.
+To increase M/WBE utilization and to support the City’s goal of increasing awards to M/WBE vendors, agencies use the M/WBE SP method to award contracts to M/WBE vendors wherever practicable.

 M/WBE Disparity Within Disparity

-The City has made significant strides in awarding contracts to M/WBEs through initiatives and policies designed to prioritize M/WBE utilization.
-However, contract award data shows that certain categories of M/WBEs continue to be underutilized and may not have the same access to opportunities as some of their counterparts.
-This occurrence is often referred to as the "disparity within the disparity."
+The City has made significant strides in awarding contracts to M/WBEs.
+However, contract award data shows that certain ethnic and gender categories within M/WBEs continue to be underutilized and may not have the same access to opportunities as some of their counterparts.
+This occurrence is often referred to as the “disparity within the disparity.

 Section 7: Construction Indicators

-The chart below details the construction industry contracts registered in FY24 and highlights the top five City construction agencies by dollar value of construction contracts, which were DEP, DCC, DPR, DCAS and DOT.
+The construction industry is one of the largest procurement categories for the City.
+The chart below details the construction industry contracts registered in FY25 and highlights the top five City construction agencies by dollar value of construction contracts.
 This section will also provide details about Construction-specific topics, including Project Labor Agreements, the Apprenticeship Program Directive, and Construction and Design Change Orders.

 Project Labor Agreements and Apprenticeship Program Directive